How to Make Chamomile Tea

 Your tea is ready to sip.
 Easy as can be!

-For each cup of water, use two tablespoons of fresh chamomile flowers or one tablespoon of dried.
+- For each cup of water, use 2 teaspoons of fresh chamomile flowers or one teaspoon of dried.
 Adjust the amount of herbs to your personal taste.

-The delicate, apple-y flavor of chamomile tea is perfect "as-is".
-If you'd like it sweeter, stir in a little bit of honey.
+- The light, floral sweetness of chamomile tea is perfect as-is.
+If you'd like it even sweeter, stir in a little bit of honey.